gro5-AberUni/RegionGrow/paper/paper.md

 # Summary

-In the fields of image analysis, computer vision and remote sensing there are a number of instances where the digitisation of features by the human operator is needed to develop mapped products or for generating training data for classification routines.
-This process is notoriously time consuming, labour intensive and error prone and, as such, the manual digitisation of features in operational projects is often unfeasible, particularly in time-sensitive applications like near real-time monitoring applications, emergency response mapping or where applications are made at a continental or global scaple.
+In the fields of image analysis, computer vision and remote sensing there are several instances where the digitisation of features by the human operator is needed to develop mapped products or for generating training data for classification routines.
+This process is notoriously time consuming, labour intensive and error prone and, as such, the manual digitisation of features in operational projects is often unfeasible, particularly in time-sensitive applications like near real-time monitoring applications, emergency response mapping or where applications are made at a continental or global scale.
 Consequently, there is a need for a simple to use region growing tool that can be used to speed up the digitisation process and minimise human error.